dotnet/docs/docs/architecture/cloud-native/defining-cloud-native.md

 Cloud-native systems favor managed backing services from cloud vendors.
 The savings in time and labor are great.
 The operational risk of hosting your own and experiencing trouble can get expensive fast.

-When constructing cloud-native applications, it is a best practice to treat a backing service as an *attached resource*, bound to your containerized microservice by a URL and credentials stored in an external configuration.
+A best practice is to treat a backing service as an *attached resource*, dynamically bound to a microservice with information (a URL and credentials) stored in an external configuration.
 This guidance is spelled out in the [Twelve-Factor Application](https://12factor.net/), discussed earlier in the chapter.

->*Factor \#4* specifies that "backing services should be configurable, accessible from a URL, and easily interchanged."
+>*Factor \#4* specifies that backing services "should be exposed via an addressable URL.
+Doing so decouples the resource from the application, enabling it to be interchangeable."

->*Factor \#3* specifies that "configuration information should be externalized outside of the microservice code."
+>*Factor \#3* specifies that "Configuration information is moved out of the microservice and externalized through a configuration management tool outside of the code."

-With this pattern, each backing service is dynamically bound to the containerized microservice and can be attached and detached without code changes.
-For example, you might promote your microservice from QA to a staging environment.
-After provisioning the backing services to staging, you would update the microservice binding configuration to point to the new resources and inject them into your container at startup as environment variables.
+With this pattern, a backing service can be attached and detached without code changes.
+You might promote a microservice from QA to a staging environment.
+You update the microservice configuration to point to the backing services in staging and inject the settings into your container through an environment variable.

-Finally, a microservice should never directly reference an API for a backing service.
-Cloud vendors provide libraries for you to communicate with their proprietary backing services.
-Directly communicating with these libraries in your code lock you into that backing service.
-It is a better practice to introduce an intermediation layer, or intermediate API, which insulates the implementation details of the proprietary API, exposing generic operations to your service code.
+Cloud vendors provide APIs for you to communicate with their proprietary backing services.
+These libraries encapsulate the plumbing and complexity.
+Communicating directly with these APIs will tightly couple your code to the backing service.
+It's a better practice to insulate the implementation details of the vendor API.
+Introduce an intermediation layer, or intermediate API, exposing generic operations to your service code.
 This loose coupling enables you to swap out one backing service for another or move your code to a different public cloud without having to make changes to the mainline service code.

-Throughout this book, we'll explore various types of cloud-managed backing services.
+Backing services are discussed in detail Chapter 5, *Cloud-Native Data Patterns*, and Chapter 4, *Cloud-Native Communication Patterns*.

 ## Automation